joseasoler/tradergen/FEATURES.md

 * **[Zoological Orbital Traders](https://steamcommunity.com/sharedfiles/filedetails/?id=1952216926):**

-  * The zoological trader gets access to these specializations: draper, hunting, husbandry and medicine.
+  * The zoological trader gets access to these specializations: draper, hunting, husbandry, medicine and wealth.
 This draper specialization only sells animal fabrics.

   * The zoological trader will now purchase any exotic animal part, including those from mods such as Alpha Animals or Dinosauria.